krek0/pineapple-engine/README.md

 - [ ] Develop a minimal UI
 - [ ] Enhance control mechanisms
 - [ ] Add texture support
-- [ ] Totally support of the obj file format
+- [ ] Totally support the obj file format

 **Note:** This program is created for educational purposes and may not strictly adhere to safety practices.